Madeleine Albright: Early life and career

 Albright was born Marie Jana Körbelová in 1937 in the Smíchov district of Prague, Czechoslovakia.
 Her parents were Josef Korbel, a Czech diplomat, and Anna Korbel (née Spieglová).
 At the time of Albright's birth, Czechoslovakia had been independent for less than 20 years, having gained independence from Austria-Hungary after World War I. Her father was a supporter of Tomáš Masaryk and Edvard Beneš.
 Marie Jana had a younger sister Katherine and a younger brother John (these versions of their names are Anglicized).

 When Marie Jana was born, her father was serving as a press-attaché at the Czechoslovak Embassy in Belgrade.
 The signing of the Munich Agreement in September 1938—and the German occupation of Czechoslovakia by Adolf Hitler's troops—forced the family into exile because of their links with Beneš.

 Josef and Anna converted from Judaism to Catholicism in 1941.
 Marie Jana and her siblings were raised in the Roman Catholic faith.
 In 1997, Albright said her parents never told her or her two siblings about their Jewish ancestry and heritage.

 The family moved to Britain in May 1939.
 Here her father worked for Beneš's Czechoslovak government-in-exile.
 Her family first lived on Kensington Park Road in Notting Hill, London—where they lived throughout the Blitz—but later moved to Beaconsfield, then Walton-on-Thames, on the outskirts of London.
 They kept a large metal table in the house, which was intended to shelter the family from the recurring threat of German air raids.
 While in England, Marie Jana was one of the children shown in a documentary film designed to promote sympathy for war refugees in London.

 After the defeat of the Nazis in the European theatre of World War II and the collapse of Nazi Germany and the Protectorate of Bohemia and Moravia, the Korbel family returned to Prague.
-Korbel was appointed as press attaché at the Czechoslovakian Embassy in Yugoslavia, and the family moved to Belgrade—then part of Yugoslavia—which was governed by the Communist Party.
+Korbel was appointed as press attaché at the Czechoslovak Embassy in Yugoslavia, and the family moved to Belgrade—then part of Yugoslavia—which was governed by the Communist Party.
 Korbel was concerned his daughter would be exposed to Marxism in a Yugoslav school, and so she was taught privately by a governess before being sent to the Prealpina Institut pour Jeunes Filles finishing school in Chexbres, on Lake Geneva in Switzerland.
 She learned to speak French while in Switzerland and changed her name from Marie Jana to Madeleine.

 The Communist Party of Czechoslovakia took over the government in 1948, with support from the Soviet Union.
 As an opponent of communism, Korbel was forced to resign from his position.
 He later obtained a position on a United Nations delegation to Kashmir.
 He sent his family to the United States, by way of London, to wait for him when he arrived to deliver his report to the UN Headquarters, then located in Lake Success, New York.